confng/confng.github.io/README.md

 To contribute to the documentation:

 1. Fork the repository
-2. Make changes to the appropriate files in the `site/` directory
+2. Make changes to `index.html` or other files
-3. Test locally
+3. Test locally by opening `index.html` in a browser
 4. Submit a pull request

+## Deployment

+The site is automatically deployed when changes are pushed to the main branch:

+- **GitHub Pages**: Hosted at confng.github.io
+- **Custom Domain**: Available at confng.org (via CNAME)
+- **Netlify/Vercel**: Alternative deployment options configured

 ## License